szellner/aspect-tagger/README.md

 <li>I wanted to exclude the system files contained in my Library folder
 <li>There’s no way to exclude icons and small UI elements
 <li>I wanted to use multiprocessing to make tagging faster
+<li>It only works for square images.
 </ul>
+The mdfind command allows for extremely fast metadata searches, so it makes sense to take advantage of that and automate this process to save myself time.

 ### Installation
 <ol>